voxel51/fiftyone-teams-app-deploy/docker/README.md

 ```

 Voxel51 does not have access to this encryption key and cannot reproduce it.
+Please store this key in a safe place.
 If the key is lost, you will need to

 1. Schedule an outage window